guneshpatil/sliq-tools-with-diagrams/diagrams/requirement-analysis/MoSCoW.md

 class E,E1,E2,E3 wontHave;
 ```

-## The Summit Push
 In the weeks that followed, the FinanceFlow team raced against time, focusing their efforts on the "Must Haves" and key "Should Haves."<br>
 When unexpected challenges arose, like the complex secure authentication system, they referred back to their MoSCoW board, making tough but informed decisions.

-## 🏆 The View from the Top
-Launch day arrived, and as the first users downloaded the app, the team watched anxiously.
+🚀 Launch day arrived, and as the first users downloaded the app, the team watched anxiously.
 The reviews started pouring in:<br>
 >"Secure, intuitive, and focused on the essentials.
 Finally, a banking app that gets it right!"